 A few small changes have been added to this lightweight, single person tarp tent that has held our Top Pick award for a few years now.Read on to find out what has changed.

-Manufacturer: Gossamer Gear
+Gossamer Gear The One Review

 Our Analysis and Test Results

-It is fully enclosed on the inside with a mix of SilNylon walls and bug netting so that one is afforded both privacy and total protection from buzzing mosquitos or crawling ticks.
-The bathtub floor is also made of SilNylon and is over seven feet long end to end, more than enough space for comfortably lying down, and is more than wide enough for a wide inflatable air mattress.
+It is fully enclosed on the inside with a mix of SilNylon walls and bug netting so that one has both privacy and total protection from buzzing mosquitos or crawling ticks.
+The bathtub floor is also made of SilNylon and is over seven feet long end to end, more than enough space for comfortably lying down, and is more than wide enough for a full inflatable air mattress.
 The high roof height makes it easy to sit up inside the tent as well.

-This vertical wall hinders performance in a strong wind, and one must be mindful to set this tent up with wind direction in mind, so this wall is on the lee side, a bit of a knock when considering all-purpose weather resistance.
+In general, we find the A-frame tarp tent design to be stable and resistant to wind and rain.
+Unfortunately, it doesn't do as well in the wind.
+It has a vestibule on one side and a vertical wall with a much smaller beak awning on the other.
+This vertical wall hinders performance in a strong wind, and one must be mindful of setting this tent up with wind direction in mind, so this wall is on the lee side, a bit of a knock when considering all-purpose weather resistance.

 Ease of Set Up

-To set up, simply stake out all four corners with a little bit of slack, not totally taut.
-In a windstorm, this makes one person set up a breeze, cause there is no longer any need to hold the tent in place.
+However, once the learning phase is over, they can be set up very quickly and easily by just one person.
+This tent is no exception and is about as quick as they come.
+To set up, stake out all four corners with a little bit of slack.
+In a windstorm, this makes one person set up a breeze, because there is no longer any need to hold the tent in place.
 Insert the poles in the middle of each side, made easy on this version because they attach to grommets and have keepers on the outside of the tent.
-Next stake out the vestibule and opposite side tensioner, and finally make a quick pass around the whole tent optimizing tautness of the stakeout points.
-With practice, set up of this tent can be very quick and easy.
+Next, stake out the vestibule and opposite side tensioner and finally make a quick pass around the whole tent optimizing tautness of the stakeout points.
+With practice, the setup of this tent can be rapid and easy.